lenskit/lk-rec-server/README.md

 1. Update the db configuration from config.cfg

-2. Install the python packages from lkweb/requirements.txt by calling: pip install -r requirements.txt
+2. Install the python packages from requirements.txt by calling: pip install -r requirements.txt

 3. Start the recommendation server with 4 workers in gunicorn: gunicorn -w 4 wsgi:app